 We’ve built out NGP 8 to include tools like paperless call time, a custom call sheet builder, and donor ask plans, making it easier than ever to keep track of your donors.
 You can learn all about it by signing up for a demo.

 There you have it, with these eight elements you’ll ensure sure that your campaign is off to a strong start, ready to take on Republicans.
-Let's build on the successes of this year, and make 2018 one of our strongest yet.
+Let's build on the successes of this year, and make this cycle one of our strongest yet.